 Photo by Tamara West

 This is a recipe from culinary idol Madhur Jaffrey.
+You could also used cubed lamb, but you don't need so much water for the cooking process - about 275ml instead of the 425ml.
 Enjoy the process of measuring out all the spices, making the paste and slowly stirring through the yoghurt.
 Smell the deliciousness as it cooks.

 |5 cm||Ginger, peeled and coarsely chopped|